-Project for SI 482 - Interaction Design Studio focusing on Interaction Design, Iterative Prototyping, and User Testing
+Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 The Happenings App prototype was the culmination of a semester-long project for SI 487 - Interaction Design Studio.
 Over the course of the semester, we learned how to identify an opportunity area, assess possible solutions, and iteratively develop a prototype to address the problem.